How to use a LISTSERV (for list subscribers)

 NOTE: Embedding links, images, and PDF files

 The message must be in HTML format for embedded URL links, images, or PDFs to appear in a listserv message.
 If you have previously sent a message to a listserv in Plain Text format, Outlook will send all future messages in plain text.
-To resolve this issue, make sure HTML is selected on the Format Text tab in Outlook.
+To resolve this issue, make sure you've selected HTML on the Format Text tab in Outlook.

 Replying to messages